opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/as_configuration_v1.md

 ->For HANA, `HL1`, and `HL2` ECSs, use `co-p1` and `uh-l1` disks.
 For other ECSs, do not use `co-p1` or `uh-l1` disks.

 * `disk_type` - (Required) Whether the disk is a system disk or a data disk.
-Option `DATA` indicates a data disk. option `SYS` indicates a system disk.
+Option `DATA` indicates a data disk.
+Option `SYS` indicates a system disk.

 * `kms_id` - (Optional) The Encryption KMS ID of the data disk.